ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 The office McLanan need the following:

-1. No Null terminator or gender changer
+1. No Null terminator or gender changer (if using a straight-through male-female cable from a PC)
 1. `BAUD` 9600
 1. `BITS` 8
 1. `AXIS 3` yes (all others no)
 1. `MODE3` CLOSED
-1. `ACCL3` 10
+1. `ACCL3` 1
 1. `VELO3` 0.5
+1. `ERES3` 400/4096
+1. `MTP3` 4000